 It was also a surprise to learn I was not the prisoner of a given wind angle, but could modify it by up to 180° or maybe even more.
 At one point back near the beach, from the lapping of the passing waves across my beam it looked like I was paddling a few degrees upwind.
 Conditions were exceedingly tame but the cord-lock things worked pretty well and their position alongside the cockpit was just fine to slide them up and down.
 At one point I tried paddling with the sail which I’d assumed would be rather tricky.
 Sure, the control cords got in the way a bit, touching my hands as I paddled, but it was possible to paddle lightly and so – as the graph shows – raise the speed with little effort to 4mph.
 Had I tried paddling harder I think I’d have outrun the sail, but it proves a good point: it need not be either paddle hard into the wind or sit back and sail; you can sail and paddle too if conditions allow- or enable it, gaining a bit more speed and exercise.
 I may try fixing the shock cord a little further forward to the nose which may help keep the sail up at marginal (low) angles or low wind speeds.
 I also need to tighten the webbing a little more, so the mast feet touch directly toe-to-toe so that, at the angle they’ve been locked against the masts, they’ll splay the sail out more readily.
 The Google Earth screenshot of the GPS track on the right features the long-sought OS layer – useful as GE’s close-up resolution hereabouts is terrible.
 With it you can depict all the accuracy of a true GPS track over a detailed OS map.
 It’s a simple kml file found here.
 Download and open with GE and it’s there to click in the sidebar on the left when/if you choose to view OS maps in GE.
 Thanks to Gael A. for sending the link.
 As things stand today I’m pleased I bought the PA sail; primarily for its simplicity of installation, deployment and possible repairs, its ease of use in the hands of a sailing beginner like me, the compactness when furled, as well as its ability to pulled down fast and attached/removed from the Incept in a minute or two.
 All that remains to be assessed is the kayak’s stability in rougher and windier conditions.
 The forecast shows a bit more wind on Tuesday so hopefully, there might be some surf-slicing sail action to grab then.

 Like most beginners I started my IK-ing with a super cheap 3-piece TNP shovel.
-Then, after picking up a much better used 2-piece fibreglass Lendal Archipelago which eventually seized up, for Shark Bay in 2006 I splashed out on a decent light, rigid, bent-shaft, adjustable, low angle 2-piece, 230cm Werner Camano.
-At £230, it cost more than my first two boats but over 13 years on I have no regrets.
+Then, after picking up a much better used 2-piece fibreglass Lendal Archipelago which soon seized up, for Shark Bay in 2006 I splashed out on a decent light, rigid, bent-shaft, adjustable offset, low angle 2-piece, 230cm Werner Camano.
+At £230, it cost more than my first two boats but in all those years I have no regrets.
 The Camano just works.

 To me bent shafts and an indexed, ovalised grip make ergonomic sense for steady, all-day paddles rather than pulling fast moves in rapids.
 It’s just more compatible with the non-rectilinear human form.
-I did notice that when I swapped back to the slightly heavier straight Lendal (before it seized) there was noticeably less flex, but well over a decade later, the Camano is in great shape and is still my favourite for sea kayaking.
+I did notice that when I swapped back to theslightly heavier straight Lendal (before it seized) there was noticeably less flex, but over a decade and a half later, the Camano is in great shape and is still my favourite for anything where a compact four-piece is not needed.

 The Camano is a low-angle paddle, but I think my style, if you can call it that, is high angle, and in fact I read that high angle is the right way to do it.
 I find that wide, high-sided and relatively unresponsive IKs and packrafts encourage or require an energetic ‘digging’ style compared to a smooth gliding hardshell.